Repeating Year 13 was supposed to fix everything.

 Media files

-Use these images in any review or post about the book.
+You can use these images in any review or post about the book.
 Do not link to the images on this site, or use low quality versions or screenshots of them.